azimuth-cloud/azimuth-sdk/README.md

 # Interact with the Kubernetes apps for a tenancy
 client.kubernetes_apps(tenancy_id = None)
 ```

+For each of these methods, the `tenancy_id` is optional.
+If it is not given, a default
+tenancy ID will be used, which is determined as follows:

+  * Explicitly set when the `Configuration` is created
+  * From `clouds.{cloud}.auth.project_id` in the `clouds.yaml`, if present
+  * As the first available tenancy in the tenancy list (may not be deterministic)

 Each of these returns a `Resource` object, which can be interacted with as follows.